North Rhine-Westphalia: Road

 North Rhine-Westphalia has the densest network of Autobahns in Germany and similar Schnellstraßen (expressways).
-The Autobahn network is built in a grid network, with five east–west (A2, A4, A40, A42, A44) and eight north–south (A1, A3, A43, A45, A52, A57, A59, A61) routes.
+The Autobahn network is built in a grid network, with six east–west (A2, A4, A40, A42, A44, A46) and eight north–south (A1, A3, A43, A45, A52, A57, A59, A61) routes.
 The A1, A2, A3, A4 and A61 are mostly used by through traffic, while the other autobahns have a more regional function.

 Both the A44 and the A52 have several missing links, in various stages of planning.
 Some missing sections are currently in construction or planned to be constructed in the near future.

 Additional expressways serve as bypasses and local routes, especially around Dortmund and Bochum.
 Due to the density of the autobahns and expressways, Bundesstraßen are less important for intercity traffic.
 The first Autobahns in the Region opened during the mid-1930s.
 Due to the density of the network, and the number of alternative routes, traffic volumes are generally lower than other major metropolitan areas in Europe.
 Traffic congestion is an everyday occurrence, but far less so than in the Randstad in the Netherlands, another polycentric urban area.
 Most important Autobahns have six lanes.